olik30/k30-physics-mcq-trainer/INTERNAL-NOTES.md

 - each run finished with thousands of “ok” files and “warns” only when the picture is just a logo or a pure graph (no text for Tesseract to read); there were no errors or crashes
 - the warnings are expected: they simply flag blank captions for images that are pure visuals, which is fine because the graph analysis script will handle those diagrams next
 - finished the graph analysis pass (`scripts/analyse_graphs.py`) so every diagram (including composites) now has a JSON with its key graph features; anything skipped was just a page with no axes/plot to analyse
+- ran the graph description script (`scripts/describe_graphs.py`) so each analysed diagram now has a short plain-English blurb; the files are trimmed to just the summary so non-coders can skim them quickly